European printmaking in the 20th century: Picasso

 Picasso was the most prominent representative of Cubism, a movement based on the deformation of reality through the destruction of the spatial perspective of Renaissance origin, through an organization of space according to a geometric plot, with simultaneous vision of objects and a range of cold and muted colors.
 The members of this group contributed a new conception of the work of art, thanks to the introduction of collage.
 Other exponents of this movement in the graphic field were Georges Braque, Juan Gris, Louis Marcoussis and Jacques Villon.
 Braque was, together with Picasso, the father of cubism.
 His printmaking started late, once he had already abandoned cubism and in a neoclassical style, as can be seen in his etchings for the Theogony of Hesiod (1931).
 The Spaniard Juan Gris began in humorous drawing in magazines such as Le Charivari and Le Cri de Paris.
 In 1912 he switched to cubism, with an orthodox style but with a strong personality.
 He produced thirty-four lithographs and etchings, in compositions similar to his pictorial work.
 He illustrated several books: Ne coupez pas, Mademoiselle, ou les erreurs des P. T.T. by Max Jacob (1920), Mouchoir des nuages by Tristan Tzara (1925), A Book concluding with as a wife has a cow a love story by Gertrude Stein (1925) and Denise by Raymond Radiguet (1926).
 He also did some portraits in lithography (Marcelle la Brunette, Marcelle la Blonde, Jean the Musician).
 Marcoussis went through Impressionism and Fauvism before arriving at Cubism.
 A virtuoso draughtsman, he worked as a caricaturist for several newspapers.
 He began printmaking in 1912, but devoted himself more intensely to it between 1930 and 1940: Aurelia by Gérard de Nerval (1930), Tables of Salvation (1931), Alcoholes by Apollinaire (1934–1935), plus a hundred portraits (Gertrude Stein, 1934; Miró, 1938).
 Villon, brother of Marcel Duchamp, was initiated into printmaking at the age of six by his grandfather, Émile Nicolle.
 Gifted in drawing, he worked for several newspapers and magazines.
 From 1899 he engraved for the publisher Edmond Sagot; among his first works are the series Minnie's Bath (1907) and Nudes (1909–1910).
 Already in the cubist period he made his Equilibrista (1913), one of the best prints of this style.
 In 1920 he made Tablero de ajedrez, a reproduction of the painting of the same name.
 The following year he illustrated the Architectures by Paul Valéry.
 Between 1923 and 1930 he made reproductions of works by Picasso, Matisse, Cézanne, Renoir and Van Gogh to make ends meet.
-In 1939 his Three Orders wqas followed by series of landscapes, among which his Orchards series (1940–1941) stands out.
+In 1939 his Three Orders was followed by series of landscapes, among which his Orchards series (1940–1941) stands out.
 Later, Cuarto de buey (1941) and Globo celeste (1944) stand out.